 Accreditation has two fundamental purposes: to ensure the quality of the institution or programs, and to assist in the improvement of the institution or program.

-The Saint Louis University College for Public Health and Social Justice (CPHSJ) is in the midst of its reaccreditation activity.
-We will be visited by the Council on Education for Public Health (CEPH) September 16-18, 2015.
+The Saint Louis University's College for Public Health and Social Justice (CPHSJ) is in the midst of its reaccreditation activity.

 Accreditation assures students and prospective employers that an educational degree program has met stringent field standards of quality.
 It ensures that graduates have received quality training and education and are capable of performing a broad range of professional responsibilities.

 SLU's College for Public Health and Social Justice is fully accredited by the Council on Education for Public Health (CEPH).

 CEPH is an independent agency recognized by the U.S. Department of Education to accredit schools/colleges of public health every seven years.
 The purpose of the accreditation process is to ensure that these schools properly prepare students for entry into careers in public health.